bstevary/bstevary/README.md

 - 👋 Hi, I’m @StevaryBosuben
-- 👀 I’m interested in java, html, css, javascript, c++ and oracle database
+- 👀 I’m interested in java, html, css, javascript, c++ and sql database
 - 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on system development in java
 - 📫 How to reach me